thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

     {% include note.html content="The AMI is backward-compatible with ThoughtSpot releases 5.1.x - 6.0.x." %}
 3. Choose the appropriate EC2 instance type: See [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#ts-aws-instance-types) for help choosing the correct instance type for your cluster.
 4. Networking requirements: 10 GbE network bandwidth is needed between the VMs.
 Ensure that you have this bandwidth.
 5. Ensure that all your VMs are on the same Amazon Virtual Private Cloud (VPC) and subnetwork.
 This is necessary because VMs that are part of a cluster need to be accessible by each other.
 Additional external access may be required to bring data in/out of the VMs to your network.
+Add all nodes in the same placement group.
 6. Determine the number of EC2 instances you need: Based on the datasets, this number will vary.
-Refer to [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#thoughtspot-aws-instance-types) for recommended nodes for a given data size.
+Refer to [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#ts-aws-instance-types) for recommended nodes for a given data size.

 {% include note.html content="Staging larger datasets (> 50 GB per VM), may require provisioning additional attached EBS volumes that are SSD (gp2)." %}